Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ### Action Workflows
 Action Workflows represent automated pipelines, which inludes both build and release pipelines.
 They are defined as YAML files and stored in your repository in a directory called `.github/workflows`.
 In this step we will create a deployment workflow which will run Terraform and deploy changes to our Snowflake account.

-Positive
-: **Tip** - For more details about Action Workflows and runs check out the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) page and the [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

 - From the repository, click on the "Actions" tab near the top middle of the page.
 - Click on the "set up a workflow yourself ->" link (if you already have a workflow defined click on the "new workflow" button and then the "set up a workflow yourself ->" link)